'Some Leeds fans wanted me out of the team' - How Bamford belatedly became a Premier League striking sensation | Goal.com

 Long before promotion was secured, talk had already turned to which players the club could buy during the off-season to oust Bamford from his starting role, as it was felt that the 27-year-old did not have the required ability to thrive as a Premier League No.9.

-Bamford, though, is made of sterner stuff than some will have you believe, and if his start to life back in the top flight is anything to go by, then he is far from being done when it comes to proving the doubters wrong.
+Bamford, though, is made of sterner stuff than some will have you believe, and if his start to life back in the Premier League is anything to go by, then he is far from being done when it comes to proving the doubters wrong.

 The former Chelsea youngster has scored in each of Leeds' opening three games of the season, becoming the first player to do so for the club in England's top division since Mick Jones in 1968.